IBM/SalesEnablement-L3-watsonx-AssistantForZ/docs/scenarios/extra.md

 # Scenario: Additional prompts
 ## Scenario overview

-There are many other queries that an early tenure IBM Z system programmer may ask.
+There are many other queries that an early tenure IBM Z systems programmer may ask.
 The {{offering.name}} experts created a few more.

 **Sample outputs for these prompts are not provided.**